Ricette di Sicilia

 - 5

-Your concentrate is ready when it has a dense, rich consistency and a deep, dark red colour.
+The extract is ready when it’s thick, dense, and a deep, dark red.

 - 6

-Transfer the extract into clean glass jars, topping it with a drizzle of extra virgin olive oil and bay leaves to seal.
+Store the extract in glass jars, covering it with extra virgin olive oil and bay leaves.

 💡 Tips and Variations